jinosh05/Sizer2/README.md

 ## Issue and feedback 💭

 If you have any suggestion for including a feature or if something doesn't work, feel free to open a Github [issue](https://github.com/jinosh05/sizer_pro/issues) for us to have a discussion on it.

+## Contributing

+Contributions are welcome, please submit a PR :)